chilcano/how-tos/doc/python_osx.md

-# Preparing the Python development environment in Mac OSX
+# Setup the Python in Mac OSX

 __References:__